TL;DR

 Signs Weakness May Be Getting Worse

 Progressive weakness can lead to more noticeable changes in the way a dog walks and uses the hind legs.
+In senior dogs, repeated episodes where the rear legs suddenly give out may point to a broader mobility problem.
+Owners can learn more about old dog back legs collapsing and the common conditions behind it.

 Warning signs that weakness may be worsening include: